Ed Gillespie: Lobbyist

-Chairman of the RNC
+Chairmanships of the RNC and Republican Party of Virginia

-In 2003, Gillespie was selected as Chairman of the RNC, serving in that role through the 2004 elections that saw President Bush win re-election and Republicans retain control of the House and Senate.
+In 2003, Gillespie was selected as chairman of the RNC, serving in that role through the 2004 elections that saw President Bush win re-election and Republicans retain control of the House and Senate.
 He did not give up his stake in the lobbying firm when he took that job, which caused controversy.
 During the campaign, he was regularly referred to as "President Bush's pit bull."
-In 2005 Bush appointed Gillespie to lead the process to nominate a successor to Sandra Day O'Connor on the Supreme Court; that process led to the selection and confirmation of Samuel Alito.

-His book Winning Right was released in September 2006.
+After his chairmanship ended, in 2005 Bush appointed Gillespie to lead the process to nominate a successor to Sandra Day O'Connor on the Supreme Court; that process led to the selection and confirmation of Samuel Alito.
+Gillespie also worked alongside former senator Fred Thompson the same year as one of two confirmation "sherpas" to John Roberts during his nomination process.
+Sherpas are advisors tasked with guiding a Supreme Court nominee through the rigors of the confirmation process.
+Gillespie's book Winning Right was released in September 2006.

-Gillespie served as Chairman of the Republican Party of Virginia from December 2006 to June 2007.
+Gillespie served as chairman of the Republican Party of Virginia from December 2006 to June 2007.
 In the 2006 Virginia Senate elections he served as spokesman for defeated Virginia Senator George Allen.
 He had been tapped by Allen as a political adviser for a possible presidential run in 2008 before that loss.
 In February 2009, Virginia Attorney General Bob McDonnell announced that Gillespie would serve as general chairman of his campaign for governor.
 Gillespie has served as an adviser to American Crossroads.

 White House counselor

-In late June 2007, President Bush brought Gillespie into the White House on a full-time basis, to replace the departing Counselor to the President Dan Bartlett with the mandate to help raise Bush's flagging popularity ratings.
+In late June 2007, President Bush brought Gillespie into the White House on a full-time basis, to replace the departing counselor to the president Dan Bartlett with the mandate to help raise Bush's flagging popularity ratings.
 When Karl Rove also departed in August, The Washington Post described Gillespie as stepping up to do part of Rove's job in the White House.
 A later Post article described Gillespie's role orchestrating a PR unit dedicated to "selling the surge to American voters and the media."